retrozinndev/colorshell/README.md

 All the colors of the interface are dynamically generated from your wallpaper!
 This is possible by using [pywal16] (fork of pywal), a cli tool to generate color schemes on the fly.

 ## 🖼️ Wallpapers
-When you're at the [Installation](#Installation) process, you can choose whether to install my wallpapers.
-If you chose to install, you can select any of them by clicking to change wallpaper in the Control Center.
-Or if you haven't chose to install, you can create the directory `~/wallpapers` in your home directory `~` and put an image you want to use as wallpaper and choose it using the menu inside control center and also by pressing <kbd>SUPER</kbd> + <kbd>W</kbd>!
+When you're at the [Installation](#Installation) process, you can choose whether to install the wallpapers.
+Or if you haven't, you can just create a directory `~/wallpapers` in your home `~` and put images you want to use as wallpapers!

-See more bindings inside the `~/.config/hypr/bindings.conf` file or check the [Wiki/Usage] page!
+You can select any of the images inside `~/wallpapers` by pressing <kbd>SUPER</kbd> + <kbd>W</kbd> or by accessing the Control Center and clicking in the image icon on top.
+## :keyboard: Binds
+You can see pre-configured bindings in the [Wiki/Bindings] page!

 ### ℹ️ Source
 All wallpapers inside this repo are not made by me!
 You can find all sources inside the [`WALLPAPERS.md`](https://github.com/retrozinndev/Hyprland-Dots/blob/ryo/WALLPAPERS.md) file.